 I can probably guess that your answer would likely be no, although I’m sure you would agree it’s important just not as important as the hard skills to actually do the job.

 In a world where artificial intelligence is creeping its way into various industries and jobs, there will forever be the skills that AI simply will not be able to offer or do.
 That’s the human skills that we bring to the table, or otherwise known as soft skills.
 Effective communication, compassion, empathy, passion, drive just to name a few.

 Why is this important and how does it affect you?
-If you’re a company that hires people, you want to focus on the FULL package a talent has to offer; meaning ALL skills are becoming increasingly important.
-Not just their ability to perform a task and do a job.
+If you’re a company that hires people, focusing on the FULL package a talent has to offer means you’re looking to get to know all sides of someone.
+Not just the skills that are critical to perform the job.
+All skills are becoming increasingly important.
 It all matters.

 If you’re someone who will likely be looking for a job at some point in your lifetime, your creative abilities and soft skills are what will set you apart.
 They are the skills that can not be taken away from you and be automated.

 Now, I’m sure you can imagine, soft skills are typically more difficult to measure and assessing them can be tricky.
-Simply reviewing a resume for key or ‘buzz’ words isn’t enough either.
+As a hiring manager, simply reviewing a resume for key or ‘buzz’ words isn’t enough either.

 For hiring managers and recruiters, here are some questions you can ask to help measure a few of the more common and important soft skills during interviews:

 - Communication skills – Tell me a time when your communication skills were imperative to a problem you solved?
 How were they used and what was important about that? (here, you’re not just looking for oral or written.
 Communication also includes what’s not being said – body language.
 This is where you want to go deeper.)

 - Adaptability & Flexibility – How have you dealt with change in your organization and what soft skills were critical to